Monday - Friday 9am - 5pm

 Alice in Wonderland definitely has a dark side.
 Carroll sees childhood as a dangerous place, shadowed by the threat of death.
 The Queen of Hearts ritually demands everyone’s head, especially Alice’s – “Off with her head!”

 The adults in Wonderland are powerful, but often absurd.
 Even the characters that help Alice have a dark edge.
-Alice’s is traumatized by the characters and the environment, and she cries when it is impossible to understand the confusing rules of Wonderland.
+Alice’s is traumatized by the characters and the environment, (The Mad Hatter and the Mad Tea Party for instance.) and she cries when it is impossible to understand the confusing rules of Wonderland.
 She states that, “Everything is so out-of-the-way down here.”

 Alice is challenged to grow into a strong and compassionate person despite the creatures she meets in this dark and sinister world.
 She must learn the rules of each encounter, retaining a sense of justice, and learning who she is and how to react in a way that will free her from Wonderland and return her to normal life.

 Although Alice in Wonderland will continue to be read to children, it is not really a children’s book.
 Movies based upon it have attempted to portray it as such, accept perhaps Tim Burton’s version, whose adaptation comes closest to capturing Carroll’s dark world, a world that can fill a child with fear and create more questions than answers.